Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Acknowledgements

 \section{Acknowledgements}

 M.~Nahrgang thanks the Yukawa Institute for Theoretical Physics, Kyoto University, where some fruitful discussions have motivated part of this work.
 This work is supported by the Hessian LOEWE initiative Helmholtz International Center for FAIR, the Italian Ministry of Education, Universities and Research under the Firb Research Grant RBFR0814TT and the US Department of Energy grants DE-FG02-07ER41521 and DE-FG02-03ER41260.
+M.~Nahrgang acknowledges support by a fellowship within the Postdoc-Program of the German Academic Exchange Service (DAAD).